OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ln_scipy.rst

 Settings: maxiter
 -----------------

-This lets you specify the maximum number of Gauss Seidel iterations to apply.
-In this example, we cut it back from the default (10) to 2 so that it terminates a few iterations earlier and doesn't reach the specified absolute or relative tolerance.
+This lets you specify the maximum number of GMRES iterations to apply.
+The default maximum is 1000, which is much higher than the other linear solvers because each multiplication by the system Jacobian is considered to be an iteration.
+You may have to decrease this value if you have a coupled system that is converging very slowly.
+(Of course, in such a case, it may be better to add a preconditioner.)
+Alternatively, you may have to raise it if you have an extremely large number of components in your system (a 1000-component ring would need 1000 iterations just to make it around once.)

+This example shows what happens if you set maxiter too low (the derivatives should be nonzero, but it stops too soon.)

 .. embed-test::
     openmdao.solvers.tests.test_ln_scipy.TestScipyIterativeSolverFeature.test_feature_maxiter